dart-archive/pub-dartlang/app/doc/pub-upgrade.markdown

 If you don't have network access, you can still run `pub upgrade`.
-Since pub downloads packages to a central cache shared by all packages on your system, it can often find previous-downloaded packages there without needing to hit the network.
+Since pub downloads packages to a central cache shared by all packages on your system, it can often find previously-downloaded packages there without needing to hit the network.

 However, by default, pub will always try to go online when you upgrade if you